 Keep it Superior

-The Keep it Superior - Storm Drain Awareness Program is designed to educate the public about the impacts of pollution entering urban storm drains.
+The Keep it Superior - Storm Drain Education Program is designed to educate the public about the impacts of pollution entering urban storm drains.
 In our community, most of the water entering storm drains goes directly into local rivers, streams and lakes untreated.
 Storm drain pollution harms fish and wildlife, as well as reduces overall water quality for human use.
 EcoSuperior aims to remind people to properly use and safely dispose of hazardous household chemicals, rather than allowing these products to enter curb side storm drains.
-This program includes stencilling city storm drains distribution of information flyers to nearby households, and a presentation for community groups and Grade 4 students.
+This program consists of installing permanent markers adjacent to city drains, distribution of coasters to local restaurants, billboards, transit ads, and a presentation for community groups and Grade 4 students.

 Why does Thunder Bay need the Keep it Superior